 We did one show a day.
 Most of the editing came at the end of the 13 episode blocks we did at a time, but I was on it for 7 years.
 We did 96 episodes.
 There was a lot of hard work.

-It was a co-production with Southern Television.
+It was a co-production with TVS.
 The head of children’s TV at the time was Anna Home and it was between Duncan, Anna and myself.
 We took over an old cinema in Gillingham in Kent, and it was wonderful.
 There was a huge banner over the top of the original Muppet theatre.
 The auditorium was cleared of seats, the stage was raised and extended.

 Were you on set for every episode?